A Hamiltonian approach to implicit systems, generalized solutions and applications in optimization: Abstract

 \section{Abstract}

-We give a constructive local parametrization method for solutions of general implicit systems in arbitrary dimension and investigate the associated equation in variations.
-We also discuss the critical case of the implicit functions theorem, introduce the notion of generalized solutions and prove existence and properties.
-Some examples are also indicated.
+We introduce a constructive method that provides the local solution of general implicit systems in arbitrary dimension via Hamiltonian type equations.
+A variant of this approach constructs parametrizations of the manifold, extending the usual implicit functions solution.
+We also investigate the unsolved critical case of the implicit functions theorem, define the notion of \emph{generalized solution} and prove existence and basic properties.
+Relevant examples and counterexamples are also indicated.
+The applications concern new necessary conditions (with less Lagrange multipliers), perturbations and algorithms in non convex optimization problems.